Bryan, Texas: Geography

 Bryan is located northwest of the center of Brazos County.
 It is bordered to the southeast by the city of College Station and to the northwest by the unincorporated community of Lake Bryan.
 The Brazos River flows past approximately nine miles to the southwest.
 According to the United States Census Bureau, the city has a total area of 115.3 km2, of which 115.0 km2 is land and 0.2 km2, or 0.20%, is water.

 Climate

-The local climate is subtropical and temperate, and winters are mild with periods of low temperatures usually lasting less than two months.
+The local climate is humid subtropical and temperate, and winters are mild with periods of low temperatures usually lasting less than two months.
 Snow and ice are extremely rare.
 Summers are warm and hot with occasional showers being the only real variation in weather.

 Demographics

+2020 census

 As of the 2020 United States census, there were 83,980 people, 30,647 households, and 18,659 families residing in the city.